TheTallProgrammer/Stock-Contender-App/README.md

 - Robust ranking backed by comprehensive data
 - Integration with OpenAI GPT for additional insights and filtering

-## Future Features 🚀

-I have ambitious plans for Stock Contender.
-With your support and feedback, I aim to make it the go-to application for stock advising.
-Here's a sneak peek into what's in store:

-- **Secure User Authentication:** I understand the importance of security and convenience.
-In an upcoming update, I plan to introduce a login screen that will store user credentials securely in a remote SQL database.
-This feature will also offer users the option to save their API keys with their credentials for easy access.

-- **Expanding User Options:** I'm working on expanding the functionalities available to users.
-Future updates will offer at least four additional options for contending stocks.
-These include:

-  - **Individual Stock Analysis:** Users will be able to input specific stocks for detailed analysis, providing precise feedback on the investment potential of the selected stocks.

-  - **Stock Comparer:** Analyze and compare different stocks to understand their performance, growth, and potential.

-  - **Revolutionary Stock Price Prediction:** I am currently in the process of developing advanced algorithms that will forecast stock price movements based on a plethora of data.
-This feature is currently a work in progress, and I aim to revolutionize stock prediction with it.

-  - **Stock of the Day:** A new feature that presents you with the top stock pick of the day, backed by extensive data analysis.
-This feature will be more data-driven and accurate than the current top 3 stocks due to a significantly larger room for token count.

-Stay tuned for these exciting enhancements that will transform your stock advising experience with Stock Contender!

 ## Prerequisites 📚

 To utilize Stock Contender, you must have an OpenAI API Key.
 This key is essential as the application integrates with the OpenAI GPT model to filter and rank stocks.